gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 Essentially, it's a matter of genuinely presenting the alternative of rewriting being cheaper in terms of time and effort compared to improving the project with pure C++.
 If your teammates and boss are reality-based, it should be a straightforward decision.

-We use at my dayjob basically a RFC process to introduce a major change.
+We use at my day job basically a RFC process to introduce a major change.
 That's great because it forces the person pushing for a change to document the current issues, the possible solutions, and allowing for a rational discussion to take place in the team.
 And documenting the whole process in a shared document (that allows comments) is very valuable because when people ask about it months later, you can just share the link to it.

 After the problematic situation has been presented, I think at least 3 different solutions should be presented and compared (including sticking with pure C++), and seriously consider each option.
 I find it important here to be as little emotionally invested as possible even if one option is your favorite, and to be ready to work for possibly months on your least favorite option, if it happens to be chosen by the collective.

 Ideally, if time permits, a small prototype for the preferred solution should be done, to confirm or infirm early that it can work, and to eliminate doubts.
 It's a much more compelling argument to say: "Of course it will work, here is prototype I made, let's look at it together!" compared to "I hope it will work, but who knows, oh well I guess we'll see 3 months in...".

 After much debate, we settled on Rust as the new programming language being introduced into the codebase.
-It's important to note that I am not a Rust diehard fan.
+It's important to note that I am not a Rust die hard fan.
 I appreciate the language but it's not perfect (see the FFI section later), it has issues, it's just that it solves all the issues we have in this project, especially considering the big focus on security (since we deal with payments),  the relative similarity with the company tech stack (Go), and the willingness of the team to learn it and review code in it.

 After all, the goal is also to gain additional developers, and stop being the only person who can even touch this code.

 I also seriously considered Go, but after doing a prototype, I was doubtful the many limitations of CGO would allow us to achieve the rewrite.
-Other teammates also had concerns on how the performance and battery usage would look like on low-end Android and Linux devices, especially 32 bits, having essentially two garbage collectors running concurrenctly, the JVM one and the Go one.
+Other teammates also had concerns on how the performance and battery usage would look like on low-end Android and Linux devices, especially 32 bits, having essentially two garbage collectors running concurrently, the JVM one and the Go one.

 ## Keeping buy-in

 Keeping buy-in after initially getting it is not a given, since software always takes longer than expected and unexpected hurdles happen all the time.
-Here, showing the progress through regular demos (weekly or biweekly is a good frequence) is great for stakeholders especially non-technical ones.
+Here, showing the progress through regular demos (weekly or biweekly is a good frequency) is great for stakeholders especially non-technical ones.
 And it can potentially motivate fellow developers to also learn the new language and help you out.

-Addtionally, showing how long-standing issues in the old code get automatically solved by the new code, e.g. memory leaks, or fuzzing crashes in one function, are a great sign for stakeholders of the quality improving and the value of the on-going effort.
+Additionally, showing how long-standing issues in the old code get automatically solved by the new code, e.g. memory leaks, or fuzzing crashes in one function, are a great sign for stakeholders of the quality improving and the value of the on-going effort.

 Be prepared to repeat many many times the decision process that led to the rewrite to your boss, your boss's boss, the odd product manager who's not technical, the salesperson supporting the external customers, etc. It's important to nail the elevator's pitch.